bigdatasg/ai_from_data_to_device/module03_iot.md

 ls test_data/*quant.tflite
 ```

-2. Open the web compiler (https://coral.withgoogle.com/web-compiler/) in the browser and upload the following tensorflow lite model files.
-Compile them 1 at a time.
-Follow the steps on the site on how to upload.
+2. There used to be a web compiler where one can upload the following tensorflow lite model files.
+This is not available anymore.
+Moving forwards, one needs to use the [edgetpu compiler](https://coral.withgoogle.com/docs/edgetpu/compiler/) to do this task.
+In this workshop, we'll skip the installation and usage of this compiler.
+Instead, the compiled models will be provided for you.
 ```
 test_data/mobilenet_v1_0.25_128_quant.tflite
 test_data/inception_v4_299_quant.tflite
 ```
-Download the compiled models.

-3. Move the downloaded files to the following folder:
+3. Run the following to copy over the compiled models
 ```
-/home/pi/edgeiot_workspace/ai_from_data_to_device/coral_workshop/test_data
+cp /home/pi/edgeiot_workspace/ai_from_data_to_device/coral_workshop/test_data/backup/* /home/pi/edgeiot_workspace/ai_from_data_to_device/coral_workshop/test_data/
 ```
 4. You should see 2 edgetpu model files when you run the following command
 ```